Your browser is unsupported

 The following facilitators participated in previous workshops.
 The facilitators and workshops may change from year to year in response to participant needs and the changing racial and educational context.

-Alejandra Frausto Heading link
+Alejandra Frausto Aceves Heading link

 Learn more